Skip to Content Skip to navigation

 These simple exercises below will help you get your movement back:

-Lying on your back or sitting.
 Bend and straighten your ankles briskly.
-If you keep your knees straight during the exercise your will stretch your calf muscles.
-Repeat 10x increasing to 30x
+If you keep your knee straight during the exercise, this will help you stretch your calf muscles.

 Please remember: